Levelling up before the blue wall crashes down | The Bubble

 The Conservative government made a commitment to levelling-up, but who is this really benefitting?

-This slogan initially came into play during the UK’s general election in 2019, contributing to the Conservative party under Boris Johnson winning a landslide victory.
+The slogan ‘levelling-up’ initially came into play during the UK’s general election in 2019, contributing to the Conservative party, under Boris Johnson, winning a landslide victory.

 They secured 365 seats, to Labour’s 203, greatly due to the demolition of the ‘red wall’.
 This term refers to the group of typically Labour supporting seats across the North of England.
-These key seats are usually a safe bet for the party, but the 2019 election turned the red wall blue as the Conservative party took 54 Labour seats.
+These key seats are usually a safe bet for the party, but the 2019 election saw the red wall painted a Conservative shade of blue as the Conservative party took 54 previously Labour held seats.

 Three years later, making a strong statement during his very first Prime Minister’s Questions in October 2022, Rishi Sunak pledged to continue with this policy: